 Interested in learning more or working with me as a client or collaborator?, please email me at firstname.lastname@example.org

-Written by Dr. Allison Mitch, PT (DPT), and shamanic practitioner.
-All writing by Allison is copyright protected, please cite accordingly.
+Written by Dr. Allison Mitch, PT (DPT), sexuality counselor and educator, and shamanic practitioner.
+All writing by Dr. Allison is copyright protected, please cite accordingly.

 To work with me, please see my calendar link https://calendly.com/ignitewellbeing-naperville or email me: email@example.com